The Challenge: A Year Without Shopping

 “As long as fashion is trend-based, it will never be sustainable”

 I believe it was November when we cut the cord on our credit cards and purged our purchases.
 We bravely marched into the breech and set our sights on…okay, not really.
 I was a broke college student at the time.
 And, with my newly-cocked attitude, I figured this was an easy assignment that would give a big bump to my eco-cred.

 The rules were pretty straight forward.
 If it had to do with clothing, of any kind, it was off limits.
-We were not allowed to buy new or second hand.
 No gifts, no underwear, socks, or accessories, and no fabric.
 The only exception was for obtaining materials for school or your job.
-But, we were expected to seek out used options first, and green options as a backup.
-While many of the participants spoke of stocking up for the year ahead, I crossed my fingers and prepared my sewing kit for mending.
+But, we were to seek out used options first, and green options as a backup.
+While many of the participants spoke of stocking up for the year ahead, my empty wallet and I crossed our fingers and prepared the sewing kit for mending.

-The Free Fashion Challenge was started in 2010 by Laura De Jong of the Amsterdam Fashion Institute as her thesis project.
+Laura De Jong, of the Amsterdam Fashion Institute, started The Free Fashion Challenge in 2010 as her thesis project.
 Eventually growing to a whopping 1200 participants, the idea took hold and fashionistas everywhere were embracing this attempt to wipe the sartorial slate clean.
 As Laura has said, “It’s not an anti-fashion project, but encourages the participants to rediscover their own style and creativity and to promote quality and sustainability in the fashion industry.”

 And that’s exactly what we did.

 The Challenged Perspective